 Step 4: Invoice and Payment

-Invoices will be based on the number of senior teams a club fielded last season rather than the number of senior teams they may field in the 2020-21 season.
+Invoices will be based on the number of senior teams a club fielded in the PREVIOUS season rather than the number of senior teams they may field in the 2021-22 season.
 This calculation method will effectively ensure that clubs only pay insurance for those teams that actually played.

 Step 5: Public Liability Certificate of Currency